15124585561/RootKits-List-Download/README.md

 ## RootKits-List-Download

-*This is the list of all rootkits found so far on github and other sites. *
+*A curated list of rootkits found on Github and other sites.*

 [vlany](https://github.com/mempodippy/vlany)